rwb/c200/README.md

 * 1.2: defining the terms "criminology" and "criminal justice"
 * 1.3: line between these isn't always clear
 * 1.4: normative and empirical statements
-* 1.5: on page 3, your book argues that "statistics" can help us "simplify and clarify."
+* 1.5: on page 3, your book argues that "statistics" can help us "simplify and clarify"; how so?
 * 1.6: examples of key "criminology"  and "criminal justice" statistics (more on this on Thursday).
-* 1.7: criminology example: fraction of people who report being victimized in a 1-year period.
+* 1.7: criminal justice example: waiting time on death row before execution
-* 1.8: criminal justice example: waiting time on death row before execution
+* 1.8: criminology example: the relationship between age and crime
 * 1.9: page 4-5: striking a balance between *simplicity* and *accuracy*.
 * 1.10: substance of a statement by Einstein: "things should be as simple as possible -- but no simpler."
 * 1.11: pp. 5-6: statistics and measurements should use the information that is available in the data.